Llanyro/llvc/README.md

 # llvc
-A simple version control with python3
+A simple version control with python3, like gitlab or github